The Home Weatherization Assistance Program (HWAP)

 Who is eligible?

-Consumers are eligible for the program if they are at or below 200 percent of the federal poverty level (see chart).
-Families who have received assistance in the past 12 months from the following programs are automatically eligible:
+You qualify for the program if your income is at or below 200 percent of the federal income guidelines (see chart).
+Automatic eligibility is granted to those who received assistance in the past 12 months from these programs:

-Priority is given to Ohioans who are older than 60 years of age, those with disabilities, those with children in the home, and those households with high energy usage.
+Priority is given to Ohioans over 60, individuals with disabilities, households with children, and those with high energy usage.

 How to apply

-For additional information, or to find your local Community Action Agency, visit www.development.ohio.gov or call ODOD at 1-800-282-0880.
+For more information or to find your local Community Action Agency, visit www.development.ohio.gov or call ODOD at 1-800-282-0880.

 2023-2024 Income Guidelines